 Background - Two main types of laser excitation were studied in the 1970s in several countries as alternatives to gaseous diffusion and gas centrifugation.
-These methods used either atomic or molecular species of uranium which were irradiated by one or more types of laser.
-The two best known processes in the 1970s & 1980s were AVLIS (Atomic Vapour Laser Isotope Separation) also named SILVA in France, and MLIS (Molecular Laser Isotope Separation).
-The most recent process is called SILEX (Separation of Isotopes by Laser Excitation) being developed in the USA by GE-Hitachi.
+These methods used either atomic or molecular species of uranium illuminated by one or more types of laser.
+The two best known processes in the 1970s and 1980s were AVLIS (Atomic Vapor Laser Isotope Separation), also named SILVA in France, and MLIS (Molecular Laser Isotope Separation).
+The most recent process is called SILEX (Separation of Isotopes by Laser Excitation), currently being developed in the U.S. by GE-Hitachi.

-Principle - Uranium-235 and uranium-238 have spectra in the IR, visible and UV regions that are slightly different.
-Irradiation of a mixture of species with lasers of selected frequencies can selectively excite one of the two species and enable them to be separated by chemical or physical methods.
+Principle - Uranium-235 and uranium-238 atoms have spectra in the infrared, visible, and ultraviolet regions that are slightly different.
+Illumination of a mixture of species with lasers of selected frequencies can selectively excite one of the two species and enable them to be separated by chemical or physical methods.